No time for a social life!

-You also mention smoking more in response to stress.
-This is quite common because nicotine provides the illusion of lessening some of the negative feelings or behaviors associated with stress (e.g., anxiety, irritability, anger).
-Physiologically speaking, though, your body becomes more “stressed” due to smoking: blood vessels constrict, less oxygen flows to your brain, heart rate and blood pressure increase, and of course, lungs suffer, as well.
-“Smoke breaks” often result in stress making it harder to quit.
-“I’ll never be able to step away from my work without the excuse of a smoke break,” think many of the stressed, smoking masses.
-If this is the case for you, see if you may find other excuses (such as self care, your sanity, a snack, a walk, a social phone call) to take a break.
-If you can, try to structure your social time in ways that don’t reinforce or encourage smoking.
+Shifting gears a bit, you also mention smoking more in response to stress.
+This is quite common because nicotine can provide the illusion of lessening some of the negative feelings or behaviors associated with stress (e.g., anxiety, irritability, anger).
+Physiologically speaking though, your body produces more of a stress response due to smoking: blood vessels constrict, less oxygen flows to your brain, heart rate and blood pressure increase, and of course, lungs suffer, as well.
+Smoke breaks often result in stress making it harder to quit.
+“I’ll never be able to step away from my work without the excuse of a smoke break,” is a thought bubble above the heads of many of the stressed, smoking masses.
+If this is the case for you, it may be worth it to find other reasons (such as self-care, a snack, a walk, a social phone call) to take a break.
+If you can, you might try to structure your social time in ways that don’t reinforce or encourage smoking.

 School may put a damper on the social life, but it doesn’t have to eliminate it altogether.
-Browse through other Q&As in the Stress & Anxiety archives for more time management tips.
-Juggling dating and social activities with all your other commitments may seem impossible, but with some planning, you can do it.
-Elevating your mood is reason enough to give it the ol’ “grad student try.”Alice!
+Juggling dating and social activities with all your other commitments may seem impossible, but with some intentionality, prioritizing, and planning, you can do it.
+Elevating your mood and feeling more fulfilled are reasons enough to give it the good ol’ “grad student try.”

 Originally published Jan 01, 1994